jinujayan/Hackathon_BloodCellClassifier/README.md

 # Hackathon_BloodCellClassifier

-Objective - To Classigy given blodd cell image to the 4 defined classes
+Objective - To Classigy given blood cell image to the 4 defined classes